Morningside, Edinburgh: Morningside today

 Today Morningside is a thriving residential district.
 Its main shopping street, Morningside Road, is noted for its variety of shops and cafés, many of which are independent businesses.
-The district has two primary schools, several churches, a public library, a cinema and a theatre.
+The district has three primary schools, several churches, a public library, a cinema and a theatre.
 Many of the 19th century Victorian and Edwardian villas survive, but the predominant form of housing, especially in the northern part of the district, now consists of Victorian tenements.
-Bungalows and detached and semi-detached houses are more common in the less densely-populated areas to the south of the railway line.
+Bungalows and detached and semi-detached houses are more common in the less densely populated areas to the south of the railway line.

-The population of the Morningside local government ward stands at 32,586 (as at 2019).
+The population of the Morningside local government ward stands at 31,379 (as at 2021).

 Although passenger trains serving Morningside Road Station were withdrawn in 1962, the suburb still enjoys good transport links with the city centre, being served by Lothian Buses routes 5, 11, 15, 16, 23, 36 and 38.

 In popular culture

 Muriel Spark's 1961 novel The Prime of Miss Jean Brodie is set partly in Morningside.
 Brodie is a teacher at the Marcia Blaine School for Girls, the model for which was James Gillespie's School for Girls in nearby Marchmont.
 Spark herself attended the school from 1923 to 1935.

 The district is mentioned in the song "Then I Met You", written and performed by Scottish duo The Proclaimers, from their 1988 album Sunshine on Leith.

 A kitten named Maisie MacKenzie, also known as Maisie from Morningside, is the title character in a series of children's books by Aileen Paterson.
 In 2011, Lothian Buses added an image of Maisie to the livery of the No. 5 bus, which serves Morningside.

 The so-called 'Morningside accent' is often portrayed—and caricatured—in popular culture as an over-refined and affected "pan loaf" accent, similar to a perceived upper-class English accent.
 By extension, the same characteristics are sometimes attributed to the attitudes and behaviour of Morningside residents.
 The accent was famously used by Maggie Smith in her portrayal of the title character in the 1969 film version of The Prime of Miss Jean Brodie.